 The Garmin Fenix 6 sits right at the top of the extensive tree of Garmin watches, and represents the best of everything the company has to offer right now.

 The Fenix series is a family of fitness trackers that pretty much has it all when it comes to outdoor fitness and adventure tracking.
 Stepping things up a notch, Garmin released the Fenix 6 range in August 2019, offering users a slight update in design and some welcome new features over the Fenix 5 Plus.

-The sixth series comes in what seems like a million different skews depending on what you’re looking for in a smartwatch.
+The sixth series comes in what seems like a million different skews depending on what you’re looking for in a multi-sports or running watch.
 It starts with the standard Fenix 6 model, which is the one being reviewed in this article and for comparison’s sake, has a 47mm case.

 Under this is the slightly more compact Fenix 6S, which has a 42mm case and thus a slightly lower battery life.
 There’s also a Pro version of these models available, which adds music compatibility, maps and Wi-Fi connectivity.
 Above that, there’s the more powerful Fenix 6X, which has slightly better battery life alongside music, Wi-Fi and maps as standard.

 Finally, there’s a super top-spec version of the 6X called the Pro Solar and this boasts a super light all-titanium body along with solar panels around the watch face's rim that give an extra boost in battery life.